-GTR 102 ADVANCED GUITAR (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: GTR 101 OR TEACHER APPROVAL REQUIRED THIS COURSE REQUIRES THE STUDENT TO RENT OR EQUIPMENT: OWN HIS/HER OWN STEEL STRING ACOUSTIC GUITAR.
+GTR 102 ADVANCED GUITAR (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: GTR 101 OR TEACHER APPROVAL REQUIRED THIS COURSE REQUIRES THE STUDENT TO RENT OR EQUIPMENT: OWN HIS/HER OWN STEEL S STRING ACOUSTIC GUITAR.
 (NO ELECTRIC GUITARS) Play the guitar at a higher level!
+In these lessons, students advance their guitar skills

+Play the guitar at a higher level!
 In these lessons, students advance their guitar skills step-by-step with the help of hands-on exercises and audio and video recordings.